urbit/urbit.org-reloaded/content/using/id/overview.md

 the keys.

 This is the sense in which moons are true ships: they're permanent names and you own them completely, as long as you own the planet.
-However, they're not independent ships — their keys can always be revoked by their planet.
+But they're not independent ships — their keys can always be revoked by their planet.

 To create a sane network, we require global consistency for all our names.
 There